apache/gravitino/web/README.md

 ### Development scripts

 This command runs ESLint to help you inspect the code.
-If errors are printed, please make modifications based on the provided prompts.
+If errors occur, please make modifications based on the provided prompts.

 ```bash
 yarn lint